 It all comes down to reputation.
 You can easily research the history of every licensing jurisdiction.
 You can also fairly safely assume a licensing jurisdiction is legitimate if it is home to major, big-name international gambling sites.

-Gaming companies such as Bet365 and William Hill are two examples of high profile operators that hold licenses in highly reputable jurisdictions.
+Gaming companies such as and William Hill are a prime example of a high profile operator that holds licenses in highly reputable jurisdictions.

 You can also check some of the well-known “blacklisted” gaming sites (operators with poor reputations) and see where they are licensed.
 Any licensing body willing to give the green light to a low quality operation is obviously not serious about regulation or oversight.